vaniacer/sshto/README.md

 # sshto

-Small bash script thet builds a menu (via dialog) from your ~/.ssh/config.
+Small bash script that builds a menu (via dialog) from your ~/.ssh/config.
 Allow you to connect to your servers or run commands.
 Availible commands:

 cmdlist=(